p1r473/lite-apps/README.md

 ### Required Fields

 - `manifest_version`: Integer, must be `2` (the current version).
 Lite Apps may require Hermit to be upgraded if it is too old to support an older version of the manifest.
-- `lang`: The default language to use, in case there are no localized strings available.
-Ensure that strings for this language are available under the `_locales` directory.
 - `name`: The name of the Lite App, shown on the home screen & at the top of the app.
 - `manifest_url`: The URL where this Lite App Manifest will be hosted.
 Typically, this should be `https://hermit.chimbori.com/lite-apps/YOUR_APP_NAME.hermit`.
 This must be explicitly specified for every Lite App, although it is not present when you create your own Lite App in Hermit and export it.
 - `start_url`: The URL for the home page of the Lite App.